Driller34/TerminalGame/docs/Core/ResourceManager.md

 ## getImage

 ### Description
 Retrieves a previously loaded image from the resource manager.
-If the image does not exist, behavior depends on implementation (may throw or return default).
+If the image does not exist, it automatically loads it using addImage before returning.

 ### Declaration
 ```